i0ll0i/posts/how-to-install-minecraft-server-on-ubuntu/README.md

 ```
 cd minecraft
 ```
-Next, get the download link for the latest version from the download page.
+Next, get the download link for the latest version from the [download page(https://www.minecraft.net/en-us/download/server)].

 ![](images/download-page.png)